-The study of the smallest units of language, how these units are combined to form a word.
+Phonology: the study of the smallest units of language, how these units are combined to form a word.

-The study of the formation and inflection of words (or morphemes).
+Morphology: the study of the formation and inflection of words (or morphemes).

-The smallest meaningful unit of a language.
+Morpheme: the smallest meaningful unit of a language.
 It's composed of phonemes or parameters, the smallest units of sound or visue respectively.

-The study of sentence structure in a language.
+Syntax: the study of sentence structure in a language.

-The system of structural rules which describes how words combine with each other to form sentences.
+Grammar: the system of structural rules which describes how words combine with each other to form sentences.